 We also offer more intensive support services for individuals with disabilities, typically following a referral from Indiana Vocational Rehabilitation Services (Voc Rehab), a division of the Family and Social Services Administration.
 For more information, visit Voc Rehab online or call 1-800-545-7763.

 Services for individuals with limited education

 Many of the employment services and opportunities that Goodwill can help connect job-seekers to require a high school diploma.
 Adults needing to obtain a diploma should consider attending The Excel Center, Goodwill’s high school for adults.
-With 11 central Indiana locations, flexible schedules and more, The Excel Center can help adults earn their diploma and also take next steps toward careers or post-secondary opportunities like 2- or 4-year degrees.
+With 11 locations, flexible schedules and more, The Excel Center can help adults earn their diploma and also take next steps toward careers or post-secondary opportunities like 2- or 4-year degrees.

 Individuals without high school diplomas can, however, still apply for jobs at Goodwill.